jpluscplusm/asdf-arbitrary-binary-downloader/README.md

 Make the `cue` CLI available in your `$PATH`, however you usually do that.

+You will also need the tools installed that understand the types of files you want this plugin to fetch.

+Using compressed tarballs requires `tar` and `gunzip` to be available.
+These are usually already installed as part of the base operating system, and you may well not need to install them yourself.

+Using zip archives requires the `unzip` command to be available.
+This is usually trivially installable, if it's not already installed.

+Using direct binary downloads requires no additional tools.

 ### Configuration

-Each tool you configure can refer to either a compressed tarball, or a single unpackaged binary.
+Each tool you configure can refer to either a compressed tarball, a zip archive, or a single unpackaged binary.

-A compressed tarball can have multiple binaries extracted from it; a single unpackaged binary is, of course, only able to provide a single binary.
+A zip file or compressed tarball can have multiple binaries extracted from them;
+a single unpackaged binary is, of course, only able to provide a single binary.

 Populate a `~/.tool-sources.asdface.cue` file (NB this name & location is up for discussion) with 1 or more tool's information inside the top-level `v0` key